Trump looks to discuss defense, energy with Romanian leader

 "I think we are on the right path.
 A lot of interesting things happening also in your country, but we appreciate the trade," Trump said.

-Aides said Trump wants to show the importance of Central Europe to the United States as a security and business partner.
+Aides said Trump wants to show the importance of Central Europe as a security and business partner with the United States.
 The president will be traveling to Poland later this month.

+The two leaders released a joint statement Tuesday evening underscoring their opposition to a new gas pipeline from Russia to Germany and other projects that make allies dependent on energy from Russia.
+They said the two countries would work on "how best to improve the energy investment climate in Romania in ways that benefit both countries.
+We further urge our industries to work closely together to support Romania's civil nuclear energy goals."

 Comments